frankelzeng/reionization/README.md

 Rerun the calculation with gif_180817_original.c to figure out the post-I temperature for the equilibrium case

 The energy transfer rate between species are interpolated from experiments and the detail calculations are shown in the mathematica notebook reionization_cgs.nb

+The project is pubulished in the Astrophysical Journal (Astrophys.J.
+906 (2021) 2, 124)